rubyaguilar/react-node_googlesheetdb/README.md

 Node.js code for Google Sheets API is confusing: [https://developers.google.com/sheets/api/quickstart/nodejs]

+This code assumes you have a running React app`npx create-react-app .`

 This is an example configuration of a React App that has understandable code for configuring Google Sheets API, just Appending: <br />
 Note: Easy if you know your JS runtime, otherwise we'll figure it out.